 Figure 23.
-Average salaries of full-time instructional non-medical staff equated to 9-months worked, by academic rank:
+Average salaries of full-time instructional non-medical staff equated to 9-months worked, by academic rank: Academic year 2020-21

-Academic year 2019-20

 NOTE: See Methodology Notes for more details on average salary.
 N is the number of institutions in the comparison group.
+Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2020, Human Resources component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Human Resources component.

 Figure 24.
-Percent distribution of library collection, by material type: Fiscal Year 2019
+Percent distribution of library collection, by material type: Fiscal Year 2020